-We know that, after an operation, your dog can be in intense pain, experience swelling and inflammation.
-Depending on the surgical intervention, our beloved friend might be immobilised for days or perhaps even weeks which has in impact on both the physical and psychological well-being of your dog.
+After an operation, your dog may be in pain, experience swelling and inflammation.
+Our beloved friend is often immobilised for days or perhaps even weeks which has an impact on both the physical and psychological well-being of your dog.

 Restricted movement leads to reduced circulation of lymph and blood, muscle wasting (atrophy), reduced muscle strength and flexibility, overcompensation with another body part leading to tight and injury prone muscles, poor joint stability and Range of Motion (ROM).

-Poor blood circulation lead to restricted supply of nutrients and oxygen to the cells and the anaesthetic and medication that is administered after surgery leaves an accumulation of toxins in the tissue.
+Poor blood circulation leads to restricted supply of nutrients and oxygen to the cells and the anaesthetic and medication that is administered after surgery leaves an accumulation of toxins in the tissue.

 Restricted movement can also lead to boredom, anxiety and stress, affecting the mental state of your furry friend.